 For the living room floor, let's follow the colour theme: do you love environments characterised by cold tones, minimalist furnishings inspired by Scandinavian atmospheres?
 Shades of grey on the living room tiles set the stage for essential multifunctional spaces.
 The stone-effect porcelain tiles of the Chorus collection best expresses this style, enhancing furnishings with neutral or natural tones.
 Moving from grey tones to the warm beige of the same collection, we are transported to modern environments, which go well with fresh furnishings made of natural materials, from wood to rattan.

 If your style is modern, with references to the history of interior design, it is interesting to consider the warm tones of the natural wood effect in the living room floor, combined with the strength and practicality of porcelain tiles.
-Different nuances express in the wood effect: a look at the Ultramod collection, for example, will tell us about a modern style with its strong and intense colours or will recall Nordic atmospheres through the brighter colours.

 The marble effect might seem appropriate only for classic environments, but browsing through the Ceramiche Keope catalogue we'll find some striking examples for your own contemporary style.
 A living room with marble-effect porcelain tiles using, for example, the Ceramiche Keope Elements Lux collection, can be furnished with today's taste, as well as with antiques and modern antiques.
 Elements Lux colours for the living room floor range from an evocative white to an elegant dark marble effect.